Sm4rtSt1ck/telegram-schedule-bot/readme.md

 2. **Interact with the bot:**

-    - Start the bot by sending the `/start` command.
+    - Start the bot by sending the `/start` command
-    - Select your group from the list to view the schedule.
+    - Select your group from the list to view the schedule
-    - Use the "Back" button to return to the group selection menu.
+    - Use the "Back" button to return to the group selection menu

 ## Code Overview

 ### Files

-- **main.py:** The main script that runs the bot.
+- **main.py:** The main script that runs the bot
-- **.env:** File containing the bot token and other settings (not included in the repository for security reasons).
+- **.env:** File containing the bot token and other settings (not included in the repository for security reasons)
-- **schedule.csv:** CSV file containing the schedule (needs to be edited by the user).
+- **schedule.csv:** CSV file containing the schedule (needs to be edited by the user)

 ### Functions

-- **read_token:** Reads the bot token from `.env`.
+- **read_token:** Reads the bot token from `.env`
-- **start:** Sends a welcome message and prompts the user to select a group.
+- **start:** Sends a welcome message and prompts the user to select a group
-- **load_groups:** Loads the list of groups from the schedule CSV file.
+- **load_groups:** Loads the list of groups from the schedule CSV file
-- **load_schedule:** Loads the schedule for a specific group from the CSV file.
+- **load_schedule:** Loads the schedule for a specific group from the CSV file
-- **button:** Handles button clicks (group selection and back navigation).
+- **button:** Handles button clicks (group selection and back navigation)
-- **send_group_selection:** Sends the group selection menu to the user.
+- **send_group_selection:** Sends the group selection menu to the user

 ## Contributing

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request.
+5. Open a pull request

 ## License